kimmyab/playwright-first-project-ramp/README.md

 - **tests/signin/signin.spec.ts**: Tests for the login (sign-in) process handling invalid credentials

 ## 📝 Notes
-1. No test for real login as this is an actual web application in Production
+1. No test for real login as business account is required for succesful signup and verification
 2. May encounter rate limiting during test execution

 ## 📘 Future considerations